sowlutions/react-native-in-app-utils/Readme.md

 A react-native wrapper for handling in-app purchases.

+# Reason to fork
+- Adding the feature of finishing the transaction manually from RN side

 # Breaking Change

 - Due to a major breaking change in RN 0.40+, Use v5.x of this lib when installing from npm.